LSNJLAW SM

 Wages

-• A piece rate is when you are paid for each unit of work that you do.
+A “piece rate” is when you are paid for each unit of work that you do.
 For example, if you are paid for each box of blueberries that you pick, then you are paid by a piece rate.

+If you are paid by a piece rate, your employer must still pay you at least the NJ minimum wage for each hour you work.
 If your employer isn’t keeping records of each hour that you work, you are probably not being paid the minimum wage.

 Right to a Pay Receipt